 As a community service organization, the U-Turn Drop-in Centre provides vital services that are having a positive impact on one of our communities most pressing social issues—drug addiction.

 It was recognized that those who struggle with addiction issues have limited supports in the Trinity-Conception area.
 While treatment centers and continuing care services provide professional care, there is a noticeable gap in the supports available to people waiting for or returning from professional care.
 The U-Turn Drop-in Centre is responding with support services and resources informed by our experience and by the participants using our current services.
 Our activities include:

-- Referrals to addiction and continuing care services
+- Referrals to addiction treatment and continuing care services

 - Individual and group peer support